-HMBANA believes in a world where all infants have access to human milk through support of breastfeeding and use of pasteurized donor human milk.
+HMBANA believes in a world where all infants have access to human milk through the support of breastfeeding and the use of pasteurized donor human milk.

 Thanks to Our Supporters

 HMBANA is supported by membership fees from its 31 member nonprofit milk banks, foundation funds, and individual donors.

 In 2016, HMBANA received a three-year strategic planning grant from the W.K.
 Kellogg Foundation to advance community-based, nonprofit human milk banking.